razaghimahdi/Compose-Persian-Date-Picker/README.md

     }
 ```

-3. Use the PersianDatePickerDialog in your app:
+3. Use the Persian Date Picker in your app:

 ```kotlin